hphelion/documentation/devplatform/preview/windows_firstapp.md

 	* **Services**: Enter the services to bind to the application, in the form <code>Name, service type, quota</code>, with separate services separated by semicolons.
 Example: <code>ContosoUniversity-db,mssql2014,default</code>

 		 **Note:** If you are adding a SQL server service, ensure that the name matches the value set in the config file.
 Example: <code>ContosoUniversity-db,mssql2014,free</code>
-	* **Build Locally**: Check to build the application locally before deployment, rather than building on the server.
+	* **Build Locally**: Check to test the build by building the application locally before deployment.
 	* **Configuration**: Set the build configuration (e.g. Debug).
 This is only available if the application is built on the server.
 	* **Platform**: Set the target CPU platform (e.g. Any CPU).
 This is only available if the application is built on the server.

 	<img src="media/windows_deploy_cf.png" />

 7. In the **Login Wizard** dialog, enter the URL for the ALS cluster, and a user and password with sufficient privileges.
-Check the **Skip SSL Validation** checkbox if your Helion OpenStack installation uses self-signed certificates:
+Check the **Skip SSL Validation** checkbox if your Helion OpenStack installation uses self-signed certificates (as it does in HP Helion Public Cloud):
 	<img src="media/windows_publish_credentials.png" />

 17. Open or refresh Cloud Foundry Explorer.
 You can open Cloud Foundry Explorer under **View-&gt;Other Windows-&gt;Cloud Foundry Explorer**.

 	<img src="media/windows_refresh.png" />
-18. Right click the "Contoso" application and select **Browse**:
+18. Right click the "Contoso" application and select **View in Browser**:

 	<img src="media/windows_viewbrowser.png" />